 If you’re in the market for a credit card, chances are there’s one from Chase, the U.S. consumer and commercial banking portion of JPMorgan Chase, that will slide into your wallet and your financial plans as easily as you slide into your favorite, most comfortable shoes.

 That’s because “Chase” and “credit cards” have been nearly synonymous for years, meaning there’s been plenty of time for Chase to come up with a wide variety of credit card products to meet the needs of its diverse customer base.
-Not one to rest on its laurels, Chase recently released its newest option, the Chase Freedom Unlimited℠ card, which features a number of the perks of Chase Freedom®, but with some notable differences that might make it worth adding to your credit card portfolio (more on these cards below).
+Not one to rest on its laurels, the new Chase Freedom Flex℠ comes with several perks, but with some notable differences that might make it worth adding to your credit card portfolio (more on these cards below).

 With so many options from Chase, we wanted to take a head-to-head look at a few Chase credit cards to help you decide which card from the Chase family is best for you.

 Both cards offer cash back in the form of Chase Ultimate Rewards® points and both come with the convenience of a $0 annual fee.
-In addition, Chase Freedom® and Chase Freedom UnlimitedSM offer cardholders a 0 percent intro APR on purchases and balance transfers for 15 months, then a variable APR of 14.24-23.24 percent.
-So either card is a good option if you have a big purchase in the near future and you want to spend a few months paying it off.
-Right now, both Chase Freedom UnlimitedSM and Chase Freedom® are also offering you the chance to earn a $150 bonus after spending $500 on purchases in your first three months from account opening.
+Additionally, they both offer cardholders 0% intro APR on purchases for 15 months (then 14.99% - 23.74% Variable for Chase Freedom Flex℠ and 14.99% - 23.74% Variable for Chase Freedom Unlimited®).
+So either card is a good option if you have a big purchase in the near future and need a few extra months to pay it off.
+Right now, both cards are also offering you the chance to earn a $200 bonus after spending $500 on purchases in your first three months from account opening and the opportunity to earn 5% cash back on grocery store purchases (excluding Target and Walmart) on up to $12,000 spent during your first year.

 So how do you decide which card is right for you?
 That really comes down to how much thought you want to put into your credit card spending.

-The Chase Freedom UnlimitedSM card offers you a flat and unlimited 1.5 percent cash back on every purchase, in all categories, no quarterly sign-ups necessary.
-That means it’s a great option for folks who just want simplicity with their credit card and tend to spend in a wide array of categories.
+The Chase Freedom Unlimited® card offers 1.5% cash back on non-bonus spend, making it a great option for folks who just want simplicity with their credit card and tend to spend in a wide array of categories.

-For those who are willing to keep up with rotating categories, Chase Freedom® could yield higher rewards.
-Chase Freedom® cardholders can earn 5 percent cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
-The bonus categories have included everything from restaurants and grocery stores to gas stations and commuter transportation costs.
-Chase also recently announced that it would offer 5 percent back on wholesale club purchases, like those made at Costco, Sam's Club or BJ's, throughout the rest of 2016 and up to the quarterly cap.
-Apart from the bonus categories (and once you reach $1,500 in combined bonus category spending each quarter), Chase Freedom cardholders earn unlimited 1 percent cash back on all other purchases.
+For those who are willing to keep up with rotating categories Freedom Flex℠ cardholders can earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+Apart from the bonus categories (and once you reach $1,500 in combined bonus category spending each quarter), Chase Freedom Flex℠ cardholders earn unlimited 1% cash back on all other purchases.

 The savvy credit card user could actually combine the two for maximum benefit.
-Just use Chase Freedom® strategically to earn 5 percent cash back in those rotating categories and break out your Chase Freedom Unlimited℠ for 1.5 percent cash back in non-bonus categories.
+Just use Chase Freedom Flex℠ strategically to earn 5% cash back in those rotating categories and break out your Freedom Unlimited® for an ongoing 1.5% cash back in non-bonus categories.

-Chase Sapphire Preferred® vs. British Airways Visa Signature®
+Chase Sapphire Preferred® Card vs. British Airways Visa Signature® Card

 Now for the differences.

-First, British Airways Visa Signature® Card cardholders earn miles in the British Airways frequent flyer program, meaning there are no opportunities to redeem those miles specifically for cash back.
-Earn three Avios for ever $1 spent on British Airways purchases and 1 Avios for every $1 spent on all other purchases.
 The keys here are whether you find yourself a frequent guest on British Airways flights and whether you’ll spend $30,000 annually on your credit card.
-At that $30,000 level, cardholders earn a Travel Together Ticket with the British Airways Visa Signature® Card that is good for two years.
+On an ongoing basis, at that $30,000 level, cardholders earn a Travel Together Ticket with the British Airways Visa Signature® Card that is good for two years.

 Another feature to consider is the perks that come with all Visa Signature cards, including concierge services and much more.

 If you’re more of a whimsical traveler who appreciates some flexibility, the Chase Sapphire Preferred® Card is likely a better option.
-With the Chase Sapphire Preferred you can earn Chase Ultimate Rewards® points that are redeemable for multiple products and services and are even transferable at a 1:1 rate to a number of frequent flyer programs, including that of British Airways, incidentally.
-Chase Sapphire Preferred® cardholders earn two times points on travel and dining at restaurants and one point per dollar spent on all other purchases worldwide.
-Plus, when you redeem points through Chase’s travel portal, you receive a 20 percent discount on flights, hotels and other travel redemption options.
+With the Chase Sapphire Preferred® Card you can earn Chase Ultimate Rewards® points that are redeemable for multiple products and services and are even transferable at a 1:1 rate to a number of frequent flyer programs, including that of British Airways, incidentally.
+Chase Sapphire Preferred® Card cardholders earn five points per $1 spent on travel purchased through the Ultimate Rewards portal; three points per $1 on dining, select streaming services and online grocery store purchases; two times points on travel; and one point per $1 spent on all other purchases worldwide.
+Plus, when you redeem points for travel through Chase’s travel portal, your points are worth 25% more.

 Which card is right for you?